sandstorm12/Footefield/README.md

 1. Feature: Remove unwanted skeletons from the pose animation
 1. Feature: Add dataset information
 1. Feature: Add arguments for script execution
+1. BugFix: Update the extrinsic parameters estimation using your new knowledge of rvecs and tvecs

 ## Known issues